AlbanAndrieu/ansible-windows/README.md

 - Ensures that windows is installed

-WARNING : In inventory file, please use ansible_ssh_user and ansible_ssh_pass instead of ansible_user ansible_password, because of vault overriden values
+WARNING : In inventory file, please use ansible_ssh_user and ansible_ssh_pass instead of ansible_user ansible_password, because of vault overridden values

 Usage example
 -------------